Home - Blog

 Thus, the manufacturers can use electronic components like resistors, electric capacitors, conductors, semiconductors, and interchangeable conductors on the ceramic board.

-Often, it is a preferred choice when worried about oxidation.
-Also, the conductive layer of thick film ceramic PCB board shouldn’t be thicker than 13 microns.
+It is often a preferred choice when worried about oxidation.
+Also, the conductive layer of a thick-film ceramic PCB board shouldn’t be thicker than 13 microns.

 • DBC (Direct Bonded Copper)

-The technology utilizes an oxygen-containing eutectic solution of copper to place metal copper on the ceramic circuit board directly.
+The technology utilizes an oxygen-containing eutectic solution of copper to place metal copper directly on the ceramic circuit board.
 Often, its basic principle involves introducing a required amount of O2 between ceramic and copper during or after a deposition process.
-The two materials form a Cu-O eutectic liquid in thermal ranges between 1065 to 1083°C.
+The two materials form a Cu-O eutectic liquid in thermal ranges between 1065 and 1083°C.

 • DPC (Direct Plate Copper)/ Copper-plated substrate